jonathanstowe/LibraryCheck/README.md

 Which will throw an ```X::NoLibrary``` exception rather than return False.

-The implementation is somewhat of a hack currently and definitely shouldn't be taken as an example of nice Perl 6 code.
+The implementation is somewhat of a hack currently and definitely shouldn't be taken as an example of nice Raku code.

 ## Installation

-Assuming you have a working Rakudo perl6 installation you should be able to install this with *zef* :
+Assuming you have a working Rakudo installation you should be able to install this with *zef* :

     # From the source directory